wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-monitor.md

 ## Enable cache diagnostics

 Azure Redis Cache provides you the ability to have diagnostics data stored in a storage account so you can use any tools you want to access and process the data directly.
-In order for cache diagnostics to be collected, stored, and displayed in the Azure preview portal, a storage account must be configured.
+In order for cache diagnostics to be collected, stored, and displayed in the Azure Management Portal, a storage account must be configured.
 Caches in the same region and subscription share the same diagnostics storage account, and when the configuration is changed it applies to all caches in the subscription that are in that region.

 To enable and configure cache diagnostics, navigate to the **Redis Cache** blade for your cache instance.
 If diagnostics are not yet enabled, a message is displayed instead of a diagnostics chart.